etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

         ...

 Not only we'd have to implement less magic methods, the ABC harness ensures that all mandatory protocol methods are in place.
+That partly mitigates the inherent fragility of dynamic typing.

 Type checks
 ^^^^^^^^^^^

 Type checking based on types hierarchy is a popular pattern in Python programs.
-People with background in statically-typed languages tend to introduce type checks like this:
+People with background in statically-typed languages tend to introduce ad-hoc type checks like this:

 .. code-block:: python

     # Non-Pythonic
     if not isinstance(x, list):
-        x = [x]
+        raise ApplicationError('Python list type is expected')

 While not discouraged in Python, type checks could be made more general and reliable by testing against abstract base types: